 One of the key components for network planning is of course the performance of the planning solution itself.
-As in wire-line telephone systems, a typical evaluation task in mobile network planning is based on the following steps (cf. figure 1):
+As in wire-line telephone systems, a typical evaluation task in mobile network planning is based on the following steps (cf. Fig. 1)

-- 1. Measurements in real systems.
-Typical measures for traffic process modeling are customer population and distribution as well as mobility profiles of mobile stations. - 2.
-Teletraffic process description.
-Based on the measured data, a 2-dimensional traffic distribution can be chosen to represent the customer population and its distribution. - 3.
-Use of input process in performance models.
-Analytic and simulative process descriptions must be usable as input processes of performance models of mobile networks.
+- Measurements in real systems: Typical measures for traffic process modeling are customer population and distribution and mobility profiles of mobile stations. - Teletraffic process description: Based on the measured data, a two-dimensional traffic distribution can be chosen to represent the customer population and its distribution. - c) Use of input process in performance models: Analytic and simulative process descriptions must be usable as input processes of performance models of mobile networks.

 An important question in mobile network planning that remains to be answered is how does the structure of the traffic distribution affect the performance of a cell in particular, and the entire network in general.
-For this, we consider the subjective quality of service, i.e., the QoS experienced subjectively by a test customer (TC) being in a cluster structure.
+For this, we consider the subjective quality of service, i.e., the QoS experienced subjectively by a customer being in a cluster structure.
+A test customer (TC) in a mobile network is observed.
 We can define the subjective QoS as the call blocking probability experienced by the arbitrary test customer in the observed area.
 If the TC is located in a clustered geographic environment and the network planning does not take into account this customer concentration, the subjective QoS experienced by this customer will decrease.
 As will be seen later, this issue turns out to be extremely important when dealing with networks with CDMA technology.